goriummaximum/simple-lora-network/README.md

 A simple LoRa network with 2 end nodes, 1 gateway and 1 Blynk server for uplink and downlink.

 ## Why?
 Experimenting some LoRa boards.
-Logic Design Project HCMUT.
+Logic Design Project.

 ## When?
 2020 - 2021

+## Where?
+HCMUT

 ## How?
 Coding by using Arduino environment.